orkes-io/docs/docs/templates/examples/rotating-secrets-that-expire.md

 }
 ```

-In the example above we are using an HTTP worker to fetch a new token and update a secret that holds this token.
-This is
-a common use case where you need to use a permanent credential to retrieve a temporary token that needs to be
+In the example above, we use an HTTP worker to fetch a new token and update a secret that holds this token.
+This is a common use case where you need to use a permanent credential to retrieve a temporary token that needs to be periodically refreshed.
-periodically refreshed.
 Use this workflow to configure token refresh in Conductor ecosystem.

 Take note of how we use `_secrets` to mask the output of a specific value from the HTTP response.
-This is also using the
-feature called `_outputFilters` which uses a json path expression to extract a specific value from the response body.
+This also uses the feature called `_outputFilters`, which uses a JSON path expression to extract a specific value from the response body.

 :::note
 Using a combination of

-1. `_secrets` to mask outputs
+1. `_secrets` to mask outputs.
-2. `_outputFilters` to extract a specific json expression
+2. `_outputFilters` to extract a specific json expression.
-3. `UPDATE_SECRET` worker to update secrets
+3. `UPDATE_SECRET` worker to update secrets.
 4. A scheduler config to run this periodically (configure this to run at an interval that would be safe to refresh the
-   token)
+   token).

-We are able to manage and refresh a token as a secret which can be used in any workflows.
+we are able to manage and refresh a token as a secret, which can be used in any workflow.
 :::